OatMeehl/Shapeoko-5-ATC/STLs/README.md

-Print with tool holders with ABS for flexability and strength with enough walls to make them solid through the bendy part.
+Print "Tool Holder ISO20" with ABS for flexability and strength with enough walls to make them solid through the bendy part.

 The "Tool Release Button Enclosure body" has the tool release text debossed into it very slightly.
 If you have a multi-color 3D printer you can paint that debossed surface to get that text to show up.
 ![Tool Release Render](https://github.com/user-attachments/assets/98356d05-dcb6-4fa2-b05c-82d96204eca7)